muscar/muscar.github.com/swift-doesnt-solve-the-null-reference-problem.md

 Most Cocoa types have reference semantics, with `nil` being the de facto way of signaling the absence of a meaningful value.
 It's only natural for Swift to model them as optional types.
 And that's a perfectly reasonable approach.
-But, since such optional types are pervasive in Cocoa, it would become tedious to use optional binding everywhere to test if the value has a type or not--kind of like null checking in Java or C#.
+But, since such types are pervasive in Cocoa, it would become tedious to use optional binding everywhere to test if the value has a type or not--kind of like `null` checking in Java or C#.
 So the Swift designers introduced _implicitly unwrapped optionals_, denoted as `T!`:

 > Sometimes it is clear from a program’s structure that an optional will always